top of page

 Hayden Stothard

-Accredited Cognitive Analytic Therapist
+Accredited Cognitive Analytic Therapist and Clinical Supervisor

 "It's my job as your therapist, to help you notice these